grimm00/pokedex/admin/planning/testing/next-steps-testing-framework.md

 **Priority**: High - Foundation for Quality Assurance

 ## 🎯 **Overview**
 The centralized testing framework is now **fully functional** with comprehensive test coverage across both backend and frontend.
-We have achieved **69/70 frontend tests passing** (98.6% success rate) and **4/4 backend tests passing**.
+We have achieved **69/70 frontend tests passing** (98.6% success rate) and **40/40 backend tests passing** (100% success rate) in a complete Docker testing environment.
 This document outlines the prioritized roadmap for further enhancing the testing infrastructure.

-## 🎉 **Major Achievement: Frontend Testing Complete**
+## 🎉 **Major Achievement: Complete Testing Infrastructure**

 ### **Frontend Component Testing - COMPLETED** ✅
 We have successfully implemented comprehensive frontend testing with outstanding results: